jmcooper/spaceport-images/README.md

 # spaceport-images
-Copyrighted images for use with online training courses created by Jim Cooper
+Copyrighted images for limited use with online training courses created by Jim Cooper

+See license.txt for license restrictions.